-Dan Byers is vice president for policy at the U.S. Chamber of Commerce’s Global Energy Institute.
-With a focus on environmental and regulatory policy issues, Byers develops and implements strategies in support of the Institute’s broader education and advocacy efforts.
-Byers brings nearly two decades of public policy experience to his work directing the Institute in assessing the impact of existing and emerging federal laws and regulations on the U.S. energy industry.
-He frequently speaks and writes on energy policy and environmental regulatory issues and has been published in a number of prominent outlets.
+Dan Byers is vice president of climate and technology at the U.S. Chamber of Commerce’s Global Energy Institute.
+With a focus on domestic and international climate policy, as well as broader environmental and regulatory issues, Byers develops and implements strategies in support of the Chamber’s broader education and advocacy efforts.
+Byers brings over two decades of public policy experience to his work assessing the impact of existing and emerging federal laws and regulations on the U.S. energy industry.

 Byers holds an M.S. in soil science from North Carolina State University and a B.S. in crop and soil environmental sciences from Virginia Tech.
 He lives in Fairfax, Virginia, with his wife and two sons.